Abhay-yadav966/StudyNotion/README.md

 # StudyNotion
 Study Notion is an ED Tech (Education Technology) web application developed using the MERN stack.
+StudyNotion is an innovative EdTech platform where instructors can upload their courses and track their progress through visually appealing pie charts created using the Chart.js npm package.
+The website is built on ReactJS, TailwindCSS, and with backend support provided by NodeJS (ExpressJs) and MongoDB.
+For payment processing, StudyNotion utilizes Razorpay.
+Media data is securely stored on Cloudinary servers.
+Additionally, the website integrates Dicebear's API to automatically generate unique profile pictures for users.
 ## Note
 This project is intended as a learning tool and can be used as a project for educational or personal projects.
 ## Features